mathewphilipc/deepSuperCon/README.md

-# deepSuperCon
-Neural net to predict superconductivity
+deepSuperCon is a neural net for predicting superconductivity.